DUI Lawyer in Charlotte, NC Bill Powers | Criminal Defense

 Bill adds, “I have practiced criminal law and tried felony and misdemeanors cases in many courts in all parts of North Carolina.
 I don’t worry about local politics or personalities.
 I try each case based on the North Carolina code and the facts presented by the case.
 The law is the same in Murphy as it is in Manteo.”A Lawyer and a Teacher

-(L-R) Associate Megan Powell, Partner Bill Powers, and Partner John Landreth (Powers Landreth PLLC)
+(L-R) Partner Bill Powers, and Partner John Landreth (Powers Landreth PLLC)

 As a Charlotte lawyer he makes a point to share what he knows, both with the members of his Charlotte NC law firm, and with other criminal attorneys across North Carolina and in other states.
 “One of the more rewarding aspects of my professional life is helping other attorneys.
 I don’t believe in hiding information or courtroom experiences that can benefit other legal professionals.”

 At his law office, Bill regularly updates his law partner, Charlotte native John Landreth, on seminar speakers and presentations from out-of-state legal seminars.

-Bill spends the most time as a teacher, assisting the law firm’s associate Megan Powell, to assure that both criminal attorneys are able to deliver the same level of dedicated legal services to the clients of Powers Landreth PLLC.
-Both Megan and Emily have built their own “circle of friends” both from their law school days, and since each of the North Carolina attorneys began making court appearances across the criminal courts of North Carolina.
+Bill spends the most time as a teacher, to assure that the criminal attorneys are able to deliver the same level of dedicated legal services to the clients of Powers Landreth PLLC.

 These connections and relationships, when added to the partners’ networking efforts, build a labyrinth of goodwill for Powers Landreth PLLC.